 Zhuang is the second largest of the 56 ethnic groups in China.
 The ancestors of the Zhuang were a branch of the ancient Baiyue people, who lived in south China.
-It has a population of 16,178,811.
+It has a population over 16 million.
 Most of the Zhuang live in southwest China's Guangxi Zhuang Autonomous Region.
 The rest have settled in Yunnan, Guangdong, Guizhou and Hunan provinces.

 Zhuang area enjoys a mild climate with an average annual temperature of 20 degrees centigrade, being warm in winter and sweltering in summer in the south.
 Plants are always green, blossoming in all seasons.
 Zhuang ethnic group has its own language, which belongs to the Zhuang-Dai branch of Zhuang-Dong Austronesian, part of the Sino-Tibetan family of languages.
 Although the language has its own characters, they are underdeveloped and dated.
 Chinese was widely used among the Zhuang people until 1955, when a writing system based on the Latin alphabet was created by the Zhuang, with the help of central government.

 The Zhuang region enjoys a mild climate and abundant rainfall, which supports tropical and subtropical crops such as rice, yam, corn, sugar cane, bananas, longan, litchis, pineapples, shaddock and mangos.
 Rice and corn make up the Zhuang staple diet, with pork, beef, mutton, and poultry the popular meat consumed.